Ankkiii/sentiment-analysis-dashboard/README.md

 ├── test_sentiment.py      # Unit tests for the sentiment analysis functions in sentiment.py.
 └── requirements.txt       # Lists all Python dependencies required for the project.

-## Interview Q&A

-### Q1: You chose a lexicon-based model over a machine learning model for sentiment analysis.
-What were the key reasons behind this decision, and what are its main advantages and limitations in this context?

-**A1:** The primary reasons for selecting a lexicon-based model were simplicity, computational efficiency, and minimizing heavyweight dependencies, which aligns with the project's goal of a lightweight dashboard.
-Lexicon models are quick to implement, require no training data, and are very performant for basic positive/negative/neutral sentiment classification, making them ideal for immediate results and ease of deployment.
-The main advantage is speed and resource efficiency.
-However, a key limitation is precision; these models often struggle with nuances like sarcasm, double negatives, idiomatic expressions, and context-specific sentiment that a sophisticated, trained ML model could capture.
-For this project, the aim was to demonstrate the core concept of sentiment analysis effectively without the overhead of complex model training and management.

-### Q2: How does this dashboard handle new or different datasets of reviews?
-Are there any data formatting requirements users should be aware of when uploading their own CSV files?

-**A2:** The dashboard is designed to be flexible for various review datasets.
-It expects a CSV file where one of the columns contains the review text.
-By default, it will attempt to identify a column named `review` or `text`, but the `app.py` logic can be easily extended or modified to allow users to select the correct text column from a dropdown after upload.
-Users should ensure their CSV is well-formed and that the column containing the review text is clearly identifiable.
-While the current implementation includes basic error handling for file uploads, more robust validation could be added to guide users on expected formats or missing columns, thereby improving user experience.

-### Q3: Given that this project avoids "heavyweight deps," how would you approach scaling this sentiment analysis solution for a much larger volume of data (e.g., millions of reviews per day) or for more nuanced sentiment detection in a production environment?

-**A3:** For significantly larger data volumes or a production setting requiring more nuanced sentiment detection, the "no heavyweight deps" constraint would need to be relaxed.
-First, I would separate the data processing and sentiment analysis logic into a robust backend service.
-For large volumes, I'd integrate distributed processing frameworks like Apache Spark or Dask to handle data ingestion, parallel processing, and sentiment scoring efficiently.
-For enhanced accuracy and nuance, I would replace the lexicon model with a pre-trained transformer-based model (e.g., BERT, RoBERTa) from libraries like Hugging Face Transformers, potentially fine-tuning it on domain-specific data if available.
-The Streamlit dashboard would then serve as a responsive front-end, interacting with this powerful, scalable backend via an API, ensuring that the user interface remains fast and interactive while the heavy computational lifting occurs elsewhere.

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.